 - Evaluating any third-party services the company is considering using to store or process data.
 For instance, cloud computing services.

-The Marketing and Register Directors are responsible for:
+The Marketing, Business Development, Compliance, Future Development, and Register Directors are responsible for:

 - Approving any data protection statements attached to communications such as email and letters